2i2c-org/2i2c-org.github.io/content/about/values.md

 * Build tools that are accessible along a variety of dimensions

-These principles help us guarantee our users the [Right to Replicate](/right-to-replicate) the infrastructure we build for them without having rely on us.
+These principles help us guarantee our users the [Right to Replicate](/right-to-replicate) the infrastructure we manage for them without having rely on us.